dirkneuhaeuser/exercise-problems/README.md

-# Algorithm Excersices
+# Problems-List

-This folder contains solutions for problems on online-judge and kattis.
+This folder contains my solutions for problems on online-judge and kattis.
 They are mainly categorised according to their classification by Competetive-Programming 4.
+This list is still uncomplete; I try to add all solved problems within this repository as soon as possible.